poudelmadhav/personal-blog/_posts/2018-03-18-simple-network-design-with-dns-server-in-cisco-packet-tracer.md

 <p align="center"><i>fig. Web browing from PC0 using custom domain</i></p>

 # FTP
 We have same server for FTP and DNS.
 To make ftp server, first make sure it is `turned on`.
 And then we need password to login ftp server.
-Deafault usermame is `cisco` and password is also `cisco`
+Default username is `cisco` and password is also `cisco`
 ![ftp-server](../assets/images/cisco-network/11_ftp_server.png)
 <p align="center"><i>fig. FTP server</i></p>